BookingSync/bookingsync-api-docs/content/reference/endpoints/booking_comments.md

 ## List booking comments

-List all booking_comments for given account.
+List all booking_comments for a given account.

 ~~~
 GET /booking_comments